atomicjolt/dangerously-atomic-html/README.md

   if(domNode.nodeName === 'H1'){ // text nodes will have a node name of `#text`
     return {
       type: 'node', // one of ['node', 'text], use node when returning anything that is not raw text.
-      Component: domNode.nodeName, // can be a string that is the the name of an html node or a react component,
+      Component: domNode.nodeName, // can be a string that is the the name of an html node, or a react component,
       props: { className: 'custom-class-name' }
     }
   }